dotnet/designs/accepted/single-file/design.md

 * ReadyToRun Assemblies
     * On Linux, ReadyToRun assemblies are loaded directly from bundle.
 The various sections in the PE file are mapped at appropriate addresses, and offsets are fixed up.
-    * On MAC, ReadyToRun assemblies are loaded similar to Linux.
+    * On Mac, ReadyToRun assemblies are loaded similar to Linux.
 However, Mojave hardened runtime doesn't allow executable mappings of a file.
 Therefore, the contents of an assembly are read from the bundle into pre-allocated executable memory.
     * On Windows, due to [certain limitations](#Windows-Limitations) in memory mapping routines described below, ReadyToRun assemblies are loaded by memory mapping the file and copying sections to appropriate offsets.

 * ReadyToRun [Composite](https://github.com/dotnet/runtime/blob/master/docs/design/features/readytorun-composite-format-design.md) Assemblies are expected to be loaded similar to ReadyToRun assemblies.